MaxKolac/RandomLoadoutGenerator/README.md

 It's also possible to tell the `Generator` to treat weapon reskins as a single weapon to increase the odds of rolling mechanically different unlockable weapons.
 This way you can minimize the odds of pulling different melee reskins 5 times in a row.

+You can also just remove weapons from being a possible outcome.

 ## Boring details

 It uses a small built-in SQLite packaged as an embedded resource.